leapcode/bitmask-dev/ui/README.md

     make dev-install  # builds and installs JS app as python package pkill bitmaskd    # make sure bitmaskd is not already running bitmaskd          # launch backend
-    npm run open      # opens http://localhost:7070/ in a browser npm run watch     # rebuild JS whenever source file is changed.
+    npm run ui        # opens http://localhost:7070/#authtoken in a browser npm run watch     # rebuild JS whenever source file is changed.

 In order to package for distribution: